rkuma183/wilsonmar.github.io/_posts/2016-12-20-opencv-sikulix-robot.md

    cd ~/sikulix-scripts
    </pre>

-   Scripts have the file extension ".sikuli".
+   The SikuliX IDE saves scripts with the file extension ".sikuli".

    <a name="SikulixIDE"></a>